hakanonal/mastermind/docs/journal.md

         - It looks like I need to modify my python script to do that. [here](https://blog.miguelgrinberg.com/post/running-your-flask-application-over-https)
             - waitress does not seem to use properlly ssl. [here](https://stackoverflow.com/questions/19462959/i-can-not-connect-to-https-waitress-wsgi-server)
             - well At least I have activated self signed certificate.
 However the browser still gives error and won't access the API.
+            - [This](https://mherman.org/blog/dockerizing-a-vue-app/) article was helpful for Dockerizing the vue app.
             - I am so tired.
 In the end I could not managed to do that.
 I am going to continue for antoher time.